MemoriesJ/KAMG/README.md

 ## Config files

-For quickly repeat our experiments results, the config files will also be available in the future.
+For quickly repeat our experiments results on MIMIC-III,

-To simply run the codes, you should
+simply run the following codes after preparing the datasets,

 ```
 cd NeuralNLP-NeuralClassifier-KAMG